 What is a PICC Line?

-A peripherally inserted central catheter is a long, soft, thin, and flexible tube that is inserted in a peripheral vein in the arm.
-This line is then guided to a larger vein that eventually leads to the heart.
-The insertable portion of the PICC varies between 25 to 60 centimeters.
+A peripherally inserted central catheter (PICC) is a flexible catheter that is inserted in a peripheral vein in the arm.
+This catheter is then guided to a larger vein that eventually leads to the heart.

 What is a PICC Line Used For?

-A PICC line is typically used to provide long term treatment to a patient directly to the large vein near the heart.
+A PICC line is typically used to provide long term treatment to a patient using a large vein near the heart.
 The most common use cases include providing:

 - Peripheral (PPN) or total parenteral nutrition (TPN) for those that need to supplement or replace their nutritional requirements.

-- Intravenous antibiotics and antifungal medicines to fight a serious infection
+- Medications such as antibiotics to fight a serious infection

 How Long Can a PICC Line Stay In?